hacked-by-ashu/CencorX/README.md

 NOTE : This is the Prototype version only .......
  <br />

+Chat Detection System Analyzes the type of conversation and replaces any abusive word with stars , also it shows weather the chat is neutral , harmfull or offensive .<br/>
 Explicit Content Blur Demo :- https://github.com/user-attachments/assets/ac0877f8-d196-454f-8e21-e730b8895ff3
  <br />Abusive Word Blur Demo :- https://github.com/user-attachments/assets/44e019c1-b3e5-45b7-9283-b82f52f423a5